kusaanko/FFmpeg-Auto-Build/README.md

 # FFmpeg-Auto-Build
 This project uses GitHub Actions.
+The FFmpeg auto-build runs every Sunday and Wednesday at 4 am UTC time.

 # Which asset do I download?
 This is an example of an asset name.